you might find your answers here

 - Untreated Timber

-Yes – you can put weeds in your new bin.
+Yes – you can put all weeds in your new bin.
 They will no longer be viable after the 6 month pasteurising process.

 You can purchase compost and mulch products from ANL online or find your nearest stockist here.